innFactory/flutter-factory/README.md

 ___

+### Creating a new Flutter project

 `$ flf create [options]` Create Flutter project from [flutter-factory template](https://github.com/innfactory/flutter-factory-templates).

+This command clones the [flutter-factory template](https://github.com/innfactory/flutter-factory-templates) repository and lets you configure the name, android package, ios bundle and firebase configuration through an interactive process.

+Options:
+  - `-n --name <name>` The name of the Android & IOS App
+  - `-fn flutter-name <name>` The name of the Flutter App (Dart package)
+  - `-ap --android-package <name>` The Android package name
+  - `-ib --ios-bundle <name>` The Ios bundle name

+___

+### Other useful commands

+`$ flf rename [options]` Rename Flutter project including Ios and Android app.

 Options:
   - `-n --name <name>` The name of the Android & IOS App